top of page

 Once it's time for your wood to go into the kiln, we'll perfectly stack and load everything right away, get the kiln fired up, and dial in the necessary settings to ensure our system dries your lumber according to your specifications.
 Your wood is now officially drying!

-As your wood is drying, we'll stay in contact with you to keep you updated and to schedule a day/time for you to pick up your order or a date for us to deliver (for an additional fee).
 Once your wood is officially done drying, we'll unload the kiln and neatly stack your order in our holding garage until it's ready to leave us.
 We'll also invoice you the remaining balance due.
 After everything is processed, we'll arrange for pickup or delivery.
 It's officially time for you to create something masterful and amazing!

 Frequently Asked Questions